ItsMeriem/DataPortfolio/critique-by-design.md

 User 1: Anyone.
 Much easier to understand.

 Meriem: Is there anything you would change or do differently?

-If you wanted to make it more interesting, you can add lines for gender and age.
+User 1: If you wanted to make it more interesting, you can add lines for gender and age.
 A line for women , a line for men etc… To show that trends are different for different subgroups

+### User 2: Graduate Student, mid 20s

+#### Vizualization 1: 3-Panels "Unit" Chart
+#### Vizualization 2: Bar Charts
+#### Vizualization 3: Line graph

+# Step 4b: Reflection

+Pulling from the two interviews recorded above and the in-class critique exercise, the following similarities came up:

+- Users found the combination of color and shading (to represent gender and age) confusing and hard to understand.
+- Stacked charts made it hard to compare different chunks.
+- In Viz 1 and Viz 2, I did not include age in the titles but included it in the graph and legend.
+This was confusing to users.
+- The titles could be phrased more clearly
+- Generally, users liked Viz 1 but thought that its interactive aspect did not easily come through through hand-written sketches.
+I agree with this statement and I think this was one of the limitations of hand sketching an interactive design: I could not properly communicate my vision via the sketches and I had to explain it to the users.

+Differences included:
+- One of the users liked the simplicity and clarity of the line chart, but classmates (during the in-class critique) found the percentages to be hard to interpret with.

+Upon reflecting on these comments, I decided to go forward with Visualization number 1.
+I think this visualization sets out to resolve a few issues discussed in my critique:
+- Moving away from state-to-state comparisons and focusing on the picture at a national-level.
+- Focuses both on "how many" people make at or below minimum wage but also "who" makes that.
+-  Visualizes percentages in a way that may be easier to understand.
+I find this specifically helpful when talking about percentages of percentages: Like 67% of 1% is hard to grasp so I was hoping that the unit chart would help me visualize this.

+And using the comments above, I made the following changes to my sketches:
+- In Panel 3, I changed the legend to rely on color only.
+Instead of using shading to represent age, I used a difference in opacity of the same hue.
+I used

 # Step 5: Built My Solution